Files

 Best practices for the prompt:

-Leave the rest of the parameters as their default values.
+Leave the remaining parameters at their default values.
 Consult the transformer documentation for more information about the parameters.
-For example, “Temperature” defines how factual or creative the answers are, etc.
+For example, “Temperature” indicates how factual or creative the answers are.

 The workspace should look as follows: